 - Scientific papers have been published to support the use of an extract of Kigelia africana for the treatment of skin cancer.
 Anecdotal evidence also suggests it may also be helpful in the treatment of HIV-related skin complaints.

 - Sausage tree extract is commonly used in Europe and the Far East as an active ingredient in skin tightening and breast firming formulations.

 - Topical use of sausage tree extract is believed to reduce the “over-activity” of skin cell production experienced by psoriasis sufferers.

 - Studies are currently being carried out to assess the sausage trees’ ability to reverse the effects of sun-damaged skin, prevent age and liver spots, and lighten pigmentation.

 Sausage tree cream for eczema

-In my own herbal practice, I’ve experienced impressive results using topical applications of a preparation of Kigelia africana with clients seeking help for eczema and psoriasis.
-Both myself (and an herbalist friend who originally formulated the sausage tree preparation) have documented and recorded many cases whereby clients have gained long lasting relief from their symptoms.
+In my own herbal practice, I’ve experienced impressive results using topical applications of a preparation of Kigelia africana with people seeking help for eczema and psoriasis.
+Both myself (and an herbalist friend who originally formulated the sausage tree preparation) have documented and recorded many cases whereby folks have gained long lasting relief from their symptoms.

 Here’s one such example:

 Client X is an 18-month-old boy suffering from severe eczema.
 The child was born with perfect skin, but after a series of vaccinations became unwell and developed a persistent rash on both ankles which was later diagnosed as eczema.
 With time, the problem got better, but unfortunately re-appeared again after the second bout of vaccinations.

 Steroid creams and aloe vera helped for a while, but whenever the child became hot he scratched the skin to the point where it once again became inflamed and infected.
 This kept him awake at night and made him very stressed.
 The mother changed the child’s diet, removing all dairy, and later all animal products.
 Although this helped immensely, it still didn’t fully resolve the problem.
 When I first met the family they looked tired and worn out, and were ready to try just about anything to help them solve the problem.